Braised cabbage and potatoes, with bacon, onion and chiles. Easy and delicious stove top fried cabbage and potatoes recipe.

 Made in one skillet, always a welcome method.
 Sauté some onion, bacon and jalapeños, then add some little bitty potatoes, cut in half, continue cooking a few minutes.
 Then toss on a mound of sliced cabbage, some diced carrots, a sprinkling of salt and pour in some chicken stock.
 Let it simmer until it’s all tender and melded together and smells wonderful.

 I love this stuff.
 In the morning with eggs, heated up for lunch or dinner, whatever, it’s delicious and addictive.
-It’s a little bit colcannon-ish, and I might just serve with my St. Pat’s Day feast.
+It’s a little bit colcannon-ish, and I might just serve with my St. Pat’s Day dinner.
 Once in a great while, I’ll make cabbage like I make Brussels sprouts, sautéed and caramelized in honey and Dijon.
 It’s good, but I like this Braised Cabbage and Potatoes better.
 I think you will, too.
+Best, Kelly

 Braised Cabbage and Potatoes

 - 1 tablespoon olive oil

 - ½ pound very small fingerling potatoes, cut in half length-wise

 - 2 small carrots, peeled and finely diced